-In that game, St Mirren had 52% possession and 15 attempts on goal with 3 of them on target.
-Hibernian got 15 shots at goal with 5 of them on target.
-Kevin Nisbet (14'), Joe Newell (17') and Martin Boyle (59') scored for Hibernian.
+In that game, St Mirren had 55% possession and 10 attempts on goal with 2 on target.
+On the other side, St Johnstone got 10 shots on goal with 4 on target.
+Nicky Clark (26'), Drey Wright (66') and Graham Carey (86') scored for St Johnstone.

 Head to head

 A look at their most recent head-to-head clashes stretching back to 16/09/2020 tells us that St Mirren have won 1 of them & Celtic 4, with the tally of drawn results being 1.

 An aggregate of 18 goals were produced between them in this period, with 3 of them for The Buddies and 15 for The Bhoys.
 That’s an average goals per game of 3.

 Team News: St Mirren

 The St Mirren boss Stephen Robinson has zero fitness concerns at all ahead of this game thanks to a completely injury-free group to choose from.

 It’s our opinion that The Buddies should employ a 3-5-2 formation for this game with Trevor Carson, Marcus Fraser, Declan Gallagher, Charles Dunne, Ryan Strain, Mark O'Hara, Ethan Erhahon, Keanu Baccus, Richard Tait, Jonah Ayunga and Curtis Main.